Aijeyomah/blty-url-shortener/README.md

 The bity-url-shortener a  Playgrounds interface at ```/graphiql```.
 The query accept one required argument and two optional parameter,

 - ```url - required``` : The url to be converted to a short url

-- ```customName - optional```: a 6-character name provided to used to generate a short url in place of a generated random string
+- ```customName - optional``` : a 6-character name provided to used to form a short url in place of a generated random string

-- ```replace - optional```: a boolean value which represent if a
+- ```replace - optional``` : a boolean value which represent if a if existing long url should be replace with the new one

 ### Generating short url
-## When only the required url parameter is supplied
+## Only the required url parameter is supplied

 ```
 query {